 There is plenty of free parking at the NWT Cley Marshes Visitor Centre (although there is a charge if you are not a NWT member or don't intend to pay for the nature reserve).
 I would suggest you start your walk here, giving you the option to stop at the Centre for refreshments when you’ve finished!

 1. Cross the road from the car park and walk either clockwise or anti clockwise, it doesn’t make the slightest difference which way round you walk.
 You follow the well-trodden path in a circular direction either way.

 2. This is a stony beach, but all you need to do is walk east on the brow of the stones, and eventually you will come across what’s left of the sand dunes and a signpost pointing you in the direction towards the pools and the path (see photo below).
 You'll also see the great swathes of Cley Marshes on your right.

 3. At the end of the reserve there is a sign pointing inland towards the road and taking you along another bank.
-You’ll walk amongst the reeds , then take a left along East Bank, a raised bank with pools and meadows on either side (possibly spotting a bittern which I have certainly seen on occasion).
+You’ll walk amongst the reeds and along East Bank, a raised bank with pools and meadows on either side (possibly spotting a bittern which I have certainly seen on occasion).
 Here you can stop at a bench and watch the amazing variety of bird species in the pools.